Sparse and low-rank multivariate Hawkes processes: A sharp oracle inequality

 we have

 \end{definition} The constant $1 / \kappa(\theta)$ is a restricted eigenvalue depending on the ``support'' of $\theta$, which is naturally associated with the problem considered here.
 Roughly, it requires that for any parameter $\theta'$ that has a support close to the one of $\theta$ (measured by domination of the $\ell_1$ norms outside the support of $\theta$ by the $\ell_1$ norm inside it), we have that the $L^2$ norm of the intensity given by $\norm{\lambda_{\theta'}}_T$ can be compared with the $L^2$ norm of $\theta'$ in the support of $\theta$.

-\begin{remark} Under some conditions on the possible set of values for the decay functions $h_{j, j'}$, one can prove that a stronger condition than the one considered here holds with a large probability, see Proposition~4 from~\cite{hansen_reynaud_bouret_viroirard}.
-This result is based on a careful analysis of the ergodicity properties of MHP. \end{remark}
+Note that for a given $\theta$, we simply allow $\kappa(\theta) = +\infty$, so the restricted eigenvalue is zero, whenever the inequality is not met (which makes in such as case the statement of Theorem~\ref{thm:fast-oracle} trivial).